Nihaar75858/Nihaar75858/README.md

 ---

 ### 🚀 About Me
-I'm a Computer Engineering graduate passionate about building scalable applications and solving real-world problems.
+Computer Engineering graduate passionate about building scalable applications and solving real-world problems.
-I enjoy working across the stack — from designing REST APIs to crafting meaningful UI — with a growing interest in backend architecture, cloud, and AI-driven systems.
+Enjoy working across the stack — from designing REST APIs to crafting meaningful UI. <br />
+Interest in backend architecture, cloud, and AI-driven systems.

 - Currently learning **Go**, **PostgreSQL**, and **Backend Architecture**
 - Building full-stack projects using **React**, **Node**, **Django**, and **Docker**